 Due to the flexible nature of Chase Ultimate Rewards points, you’re going to have plenty of redemption options.
 But which redemption options present you with the best value for your points?

-With the Ink Business Unlimited card being primarily a cash-back credit card, naturally, the most straightforward way of redeeming your points is for cash-back.
+With this card being primarily a cash-back credit card, naturally, the most straightforward way of redeeming your points is for cash-back.
 This redemption method gives you a value of 1 cent per point.